 Sharing the comfort

-Millennials are a highly social generation that likes to share and think about their friend’s needs, even if they live in one bedroom apartment.
+Millennials are a highly social generation that likes to share and think about their friend’s needs, even if they live in cheap apartment in Chicago.
 In a design department, it translates into more spacious sofas, very popular sectionals and extended chaises.
 Lounging in front of TV and binge-watching is inseparable from millennial ways, so they want to cover these pieces with versatile faux-leather or microfiber that can endure food, drinks, pets and prolonged working-from-home sessions.
 Along with bigger lounging areas also come bigger club tables.
 Capra reveals that in bedroom choices, millennials prefer quality items like beds with upholstered headboard.
 Millennials are also known for a passion for minimalism and decluttering, so it`s always a better choice to look for a cheap self-storage unit, and keep the necessary “junk” off the home space.

 Even though millennial budget often falls short of quality art, many of them have less costly collections of a sort.
 For Pritchard, it is a gallery wall of prints obtained from affordable sources like 20x200, a site established by Jen Bekman Projects and thrift-store catches.
 Others resort to online hubs for handmade objects, such as Etsy, which can create an interesting customized mix when combined with art inherited from parents or grandparents.